 React Best Practices: Minimizing Side Effects in Your React Components

-hook is a powerful tool in React’s arsenal, it requires
+While the useEffect hook is a powerful tool in React’s arsenal, it requires

 careful handling to avoid unintended consequences.
 It allows us to control